egladman/favicon.sh/README.md

 # [favicon.sh](https://github.com/egladman/favicon.sh)
 A bash script that generates and compresses favicons of *all* variants.
 I'm by no means a bash expert, so if you see an error in my ways kindly let me know.
+I have no intention of making this POSIX compliant.

 <br>